|Don't let you next House Remodeling Project turn your

 project.
 If you suffer from allergies, the probability of suffering an allergy attack is

-when you start a remodeling project and you do not take the necessary
+you start a remodeling project and you do not take the necessary measures to limit

-nose, itchy, watery eyes, and sneezing.
-Symptoms of allergies can strike
+itchy, watery eyes, and sneezing.
+Symptoms of allergies can strike anytime or

-attract more dust and it will become a dust collector.
-You will not be able to clean
+more dust and it will become a dust collector.
+You will not be able to clean up.
+Trying

-up.
-Trying to clean the dust during a house remodeling project is like shoveling
+to clean the dust during a house remodeling project is like shoveling snow during a

 That is why allergy proofing during any house remodeling project is extremely